Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

-In this article, we will look at these settings in sFTP Adapter,
+Moreover, We will look at these settings in SFTP Adapter of PI/PO,

 9. Communication Channel Adapter Status.